CommonWealthRobotics/bowler-intellij/design.md

   - The user must be able to dev a library by selecting the location of a library's source code.
   - The user must be able to dev a library by selecting the Git Repo URI of a library.
 The source code of the library should be put into a directory on disk.
   - The user must be able to remove a dev.
-  - Adding a dev must add that source code folder to their project. !
-RFC: Do we want this?
-It seems overkill because I expect that only intermediate to advanced users will dev things.

 ### Robot Configuration Editor